 As you may have heard, our District has been granted a free G-Suite account.
-(Thanks again go to our friends at the Leather Alliance for making this happen.)
+(Thanks again go to our friends at the Leather Alliance for helping make this happen.)

-Our G-Suite includes a full gmail services (with up to 500 [???] email accounts for firstname.lastname@example.org), a secure site for our documents (Google Drive), a collaboration tool called Google Hangouts Chat (aka @Chat), and eventually video conferencing (Google Meet), a calendar, and other benefits and apps.
+Our G-Suite includes a full gmail services (with up to 500 email accounts for firstname.lastname@example.org), a secure site for our documents (Google Drive), and many other collaboration and productivity apps.

 We urge you to get started with our new GSuite as soon as possible.
 Yes, having yet another separate email account to check can be a nuisance, but we will do our best to make it easy and painless for you.

-Note that folks will still be able to see meeting announcements and view linked documents on this Web site, but we will be phasing out our use of Slack, so only GSuite users will be able to join our online discussions and insert comments or suggest edits to documents.
+Note that folks will still be able to see meeting announcements and view linked documents on this Web site, but only GSuite users will be able to easily create new documents, or find older shared documents in their own Goggle Drive.

 So, how to proceed?
 First, send an email to email@example.com, requesting a GSuite account and telling us the name you would like to use.
 By default, email addresses will be set up as firstname.lastname@example.org, but if you have a preferred handle (something that you are actually known by), we are happy to set you up as email@example.com instead.